-Some industries hiring biostatisticians are the federal government and the private sector .
+Some industries hiring biostatisticians are the federal government and the private sector.
 Positions within local and state government are hiring the least and also have the lowest average salaries.
-The average median salary for a biostatisticians is about $80,000, with 4,000projected job openings from 2016-2026.
+The average median salary for a biostatisticians is about $80,000, which is one of the highest paid jobs in public health field, with 4,000 projected job openings from 2016-2026.

 Biostatistics Associations to Know

 The American Statistical Association (ASA) is the world's largest community of statisticians.
 The ASA provides development, application and circulation of statistical science best practices.
 The key activities of the ASA are meetings, publications and education.
 Membership includes a statistical magazine subscription, networking opportunities, career opportunities, and online access to journals.